 Where is the wayfinding signage meant to go?

-The guide will describe a set of criteria and standards for deciding where to place certain types of signs in various contexts, including rural roads, on-street bikeway facilities, pathways, and trails.
+The guide describes a set of criteria and standards for deciding where to place certain types of signs in various contexts, including rural roads, on-street bikeway facilities, pathways, and trails.

 Is the guide just for bicycle wayfinding?

-The signage system is being created with cyclists needs at top-of-mind, but in practical terms, it will be designed for any low speed mode of transportation (ie; less than 25 km/h).
+The signage system is being created with cyclists needs at top-of-mind, but in practical terms, it is designed for any low speed mode of transportation (ie; less than 25 km/h).
 This included cyclists and pedestrians, but also cross-country skiers, joggers, rollerbladers, and slow-moving ATVs or snowmobilers.

-No, the signage guide and sign family will be completely optional for community groups to use.
+No, the signage guide and sign family is completely optional for community groups to use.
 The objective of this project is to provide useful tools for community partners, not pile on more rules and regulations!

 What does this mean for existing signage?

 Existing signage will not need to be removed or changed, until it has reached the end of its usable life span.
 When the time comes that it is outdated or in disrepair, managers may choose to use this guide to update their system.
-Furthermore, the guide will include recommendations for signage system planning that managers can use to enhance the implementation of their current brands and signs.
-For example, the guide will include recommendations for placement and installation of turn signs, destinations signs, and accessory service signs that can be adapted to fit most wayfinding system designs.
+Furthermore, the guide includes recommendations for signage system planning that managers can use to enhance the implementation of their current brands and signs.
+For example, the guide includes recommendations for placement and installation of turn signs, destinations signs, and accessory service signs that can be adapted to fit most wayfinding system designs.